G1.1 Ethical Practice

 6. Are continually aware of the public trust they hold and their obligation to maintain a high standard of competence and dignity in the performance of their duties;

-7. Do not enter into any activity which may conflict with the interest of the citizens of Kentucky;
+7. Do not enter into any activity that may conflict with the interests of the citizens of Kentucky;

 8. Refrain from entering into any activity which may prejudice (or give the appearance of such) their ability to objectively perform their duties and responsibilities;